I was writing this post and then I got the phone call. Here it is out of sequence, but oh so relevant to the week I had.

 After being given permission to let go, I did it.
 And because I wasn't fighting the urge to cry, I figured out what triggers the crying.
 There's a stretch to open the shoulder that involves repetitive motion with the therapist against the body.
 I'm turned away, my arm is in a bind and he's sitting against me to get leverage.
 It feels like being rocked like a baby.
 Tears started leaking out of my eyes.
 My brain?
 It went straight to "daddy"

 I fucking have daddy issues.
 No wonder, right?
 The dad who I was taken from/abandoned by, and the dad who took his place.
 I don't think I attached to either one.

 I still bawled in my car after, but didn't feel as weird about it, and the rest of my day was really difficult.
 The next day the phone call came blowing my entire week out of the water.

 The timing of all of this is insane.
 I never believed in everything happens for a reason, preferring to believe that everything is a coincidence.
-That I started working with stretch guy a few months prior to this phone call and these emotions started surfacing?
+That I started working with SG a few months prior to this phone call and these emotions started surfacing?
 It is the weirdest of coincidences that I've ever experienced.